 A thermosiphon system requires neither pump nor controller.
 Cold water from the city water line flows directly to the tank on the roof.
 Solar heated water flows from the rooftop tank to the auxiliary tank installed at ground level whenever water is used within the residence.

-This solar water heater system features a thermally operated valve that protects the collector from freezing.
+This system features a thermally operated valve that protects the collector from freezing.
 It also includes isolation valves, which allow the solar system to be manually drained in case of freezing conditions, or to be bypassed completely.

 Selecting a Solar Water Heater